amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/further-explain.md

     }
 ```

-Split the array into 2 halves, using “splice” function.
+3. Sort each halves using the “mergeSort()” function.
 ```javascript
 else {
         // ...